Connect to a CockroachDB Standard Cluster

 3. Copy the connection string, which begins with postgresql://.
 This will be used to connect your application to CockroachDB Dedicated.

 4. Add your copied connection string to your application code.
-For information about connecting to CockroachDB Serverless with a supported client, see Connect to a CockroachDB Cluster.
+Refer to Connect to a CockroachDB Cluster.

 5. Click Close.